appsquickly/typhoon/README.md

  if (self)
  {
- //The class using some collaborating class makes the collaborator _weatherClient = [GoogleWeatherClient alloc] initWithParameters:xyz];
+ //The class using some collaborating class makes the collaborator
+ //it might be one of several classes using the weatherClient.
+  _weatherClient = [GoogleWeatherClient alloc] initWithParameters:xyz];
  }
  return self;